 Any registered North Carolina voter may request an absentee ballot by mail.
 No excuse is needed to vote by absentee.
 To request an absentee ballot, complete and submit the North Carolina Absentee Ballot Request Form.
 Or click here to visit the Absentee Ballot Request Portal.
 All sections of the absentee ballot must be filled out in order to have the ballot counted, and require the signatures of TWO witnesses.
 Requests for absentee ballots by-mail may be made on the state absentee request form and received in the Craven County Board of Elections office no later than Tuesday, November 8 at 5:00 PM.

 For more information about Absentee-By-Mail voting, check the NCSBE website.

 Don’t want to worry about long lines on Election Day?
 Stop by One-Stop Early voting and get your vote in.
 We’re encouraging as many people as possible to vote early and bring as many friends, family members, and neighbors with them as possible!

 Skip the line and vote early at any of four convenient locations throughout Craven County!

 If you need to register to vote or update your registration, you can do it at One-Stop Early Voting!
 If you’re registering or updating your registration at One-Stop Early Voting, make sure you bring a photo ID and proof of residence (utility bill, lease agreement, etc.) with you.
-The One-Stop Early Voting period will begin 8 AM Thursday, April 28 and end at 3 PM on Saturday, May 14.
-The hours of operation will be weekdays 8 AM – 7:30 PM and Saturdays May 7 & May 14 will be 8 AM – 3 PM.
+The One-Stop Early Voting period will begin 8 AM Thursday, October 20 and end at 3 PM on Saturday, November 5.
+The hours of operation will be weekdays 8 AM – 7:30 PM and Saturdays will be October 29 and November 5 8 AM – 3 PM.
 Please note: you cannot change your party affiliation during One-Stop.

 New Bern: Craven County Board of Elections